-Today marks eight years since our beloved son Jos died.
+Today marks eight years since our beloved son Jos passed into the great silence.
 It is hard not to think about what might have been.
 The career path he would have chosen, the woman he would have married, the children he would have had and above all the joy we all would have had.

 [There you have it.
 A completely logical and unbiased opinion from Jos' mother.]